freifunk-gluon/gluon/docs/user/getting_started.rst

 ................

 GLUON_WLAN_MESH
-  While Gluon does support some hardware with ath10k-based 5GHz WLAN, these WLAN adapters don't work well for meshing at the moment, so building images for these models is disabled by default.
-In addition, ath10k can't support IBSS and 11s meshing in the same image due to WLAN firmware restrictions.
+  While Gluon does support some hardware with ath10k-based 5GHz WLAN. ath10k can't support IBSS and 11s meshing in the same image due to WLAN firmware restrictions.

   Setting GLUON_MESH_MESH to ``11s`` or ``ibss`` will enable generation of images for ath10k devices and install the firmware for the corresponding WLAN mode.
+Especially setting to ``11s`` will also enable the generation of images for targets they're able to run only AP with 11s, like ralink or mediatek.

-  Setting GLUON_MESH_MESH to ``11s`` will aso list targets their able to run only AP + 11s.
+  Defaults to ``11s``.

 GLUON_BRANCH
   Sets the default branch of the autoupdater.
 If unset, the autoupdater is disabled